In case there weren’t enough reasons not to eat meat…

 How many countries have mandatory labeling of genetically engineered (GE) foods?
 What will make cultured meat any different?

-And… fast food restaurants like McDonalds and Kentucky Fried Chicken are going to pass up an even less expensive way to mass produce garbage?
+And… will fast-food restaurants like McDonald’s and Kentucky Fried Chicken pass up an even less expensive way to mass-produce garbage?

 “We have to look to these ideas in order to progress.
 Otherwise, we stay static.
 I mean, 15 years ago who could have imagined the iPhone?”

 I find it amazing that we equate iPhones with a symbol of evolution yet we are still eating other living beings.
 So you have an app for absolutely everything on earth but you haven’t figured out how to cook a bean or a lentil?